 Occasionally the eating of foods containing monosodium glutamate or the preservative sodium metabisulphite will cause swelling and redness of the eye.
 However this is not a true allergic reaction and therefore symptoms will be less severe.

-Individuals who are at risk of anaphylaxis should be referred to a medical specialist (Allergist / Clinical Immunologist).
+Individuals who are at risk of anaphylaxis should be referred to a clinical immunology/allergy specialist.

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand